jkeefe/newmark-design-development/README.md

 The class description, logistics, rules, and grading details are in a document I call "[the fine print](./THE_FINE_PRINT.md)."

+# The Notes

+Along the way, the code and steps we'll take are outlined in [The Notes](./THE_NOTES.md).

 # The Plan

-Also known as the syllabus, here's the rundown of what we'll cover in our weeks together.
+Also known as the syllabus, here's the rundown of what we'll cover in our weeks together:

+## How the internet works ... a review!

+- Let's make sure we all understand how that information zips around
+- Build a website in minutes
+- Play with JavaScript in a few more
+- Understand

 ## Make bots to do your bidding